openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

    ```sh
    omz_downloader --name googlenet-v1 -o <models_dir>
    ```
 3. Convert the model to the OpenVINO IR format.
-Run Model Optimizer, using the `mo` command with the path to the model, model format and output directory to generate the OpenVINO IR files:
+Run Model Optimizer, using the `mo` command with the path to the model, model format and output directory to generate the IR files:

    ```sh
    mo --input_model <models_dir>/public/googlenet-v1/googlenet-v1.caffemodel --data_type FP32 --output_dir <ir_dir>